 The proposed rulemaking will not have an adverse impact on the wildlife resources of this Commonwealth.

 The authority for the proposed rulemaking is 34 Pa.C.S. (relating to Game and Wildlife Code) (code).

-Section 2102(c) of the code (relating to regulations) directs that ''The Commission shall promulgate regulations concerning the transportation, introduction into the wild, importation, exportation, sale, offering for sale or purchase of game or wildlife or the disturbing of game or wildlife in their natural habitat.''
-Section 2102(a) of the code provides that ''The commission shall promulgate such regulations as it deems necessary and appropriate concerning game or wildlife and hunting or furtaking in this Commonwealth, including regulations relating to the protection, preservation and management of game or wildlife and game or wildlife habitat, permitting or prohibiting hunting or furtaking, the ways, manner, methods and means of hunting or furtaking, and the health and safety of persons who hunt or take wildlife or may be in the vicinity of persons who hunt or take game or wildlife in this Commonwealth.''
-These provisions provide the statutory authority for the proposed rulemaking.
+Section 322(c)(2) of the code (relating to powers and duties of commission) specifically empowers the Commission to ''Remove protection, declare an open season or increase, reduce or close a season.''
+Section 2102(a) of the code (relating to regulations) provides that ''The commission shall promulgate such regulations as it deems necessary and appropriate concerning game or wildlife and hunting or furtaking in this Commonwealth, including regulations relating to the protection, preservation and management of game or wildlife and game or wildlife habitat, permitting or prohibiting hunting or furtaking, the ways, manner, methods and means of hunting or furtaking, and the health and safety of persons who hunt or take wildlife or may be in the vicinity of persons who hunt or take game or wildlife in this Commonwealth.''
+Section 137.35 is proposed to be added under this authority.

-Persons who release captive held wildlife or domestic dogs or cats into the wild in this Commonwealth will be affected by the proposed rulemaking.
+Persons wishing to take, trap or possess wild of feral swine or wild boar within this Commonwealth will be affected by the proposed rulemaking.

 The proposed rulemaking should not result in additional cost or paperwork.